 Etiquette of TTY.

 TTY technology works one way at a time.
-By that, it means, only one side of the conversation can be transmitted a time.
+By that, it means, that only one side of the conversation can be transmitted at a time.
 So to make communication easy, TTY users developed some shorthand or protocols.

 For instance, in TTY language, the term “GA” is a short form of “Go ahead”, and, it is used at the end of the sentence.
 This term signifies that it’s now, another person’s turn to speak.
 It is similar to the term “over” used in radio communication.
 And, in TTY with “SK” you can end the call.
 It means you’ve “stopped typing” from your side.
 Also, when placing a TTY call, the user has to wait for at least seven rings for an answer.
 Since the person with hearing disabilities will take longer to notice the incoming call.